Jonas-I/Reminder-Application/GroupProject/Design-Team/design-discussion.md

 ### Pros:
     1. Very nice use of including a Utility class to show we can get Time, Date, and Location from the Android OS. -T.R
     2. Very compact design that gives enough information to answer all requirements, while clearly showing the inheritance of Reminder to List. -T.R
+    3. Simple and clear design that meets the requirements of the application. -J.I

 ### Cons:
     1. I do believe we can split the type and name of the Reminder into two seperate classes where we can save them correspondingly and lets us display them in the UI easier. -T.R
     2. Maybe we shouldn't say that there's an aggregation between a Reminder and the Database because the database basically saves everything within the App, so the App is just dependant of the database. -T.R
+    3. The User may need to be able to create a Reminder on its own and a List on its own.
+The current design implies that the User cannot create a Reminder without first creating a List. -J.I

 ## Design 5 (Jonas Improgo):